Miss Congeniality (film): Home media

 The film's first DVD edition, released in 2001, included two audio commentaries, some deleted scenes, the theatrical trailer, and two documentaries about the making of the film.
 A deluxe-edition DVD, released in 2005, featured different cover art and contained the same features as the other DVD version plus a quiz hosted by William Shatner and a sneak peek at the upcoming sequel.
 In 2009, a double feature edition was released that included the sequel.

 Sequel

 A sequel, Miss Congeniality 2: Armed and Fabulous, was released on March 24, 2005.
 The film starred Sandra Bullock, Regina King, Enrique Murciano, William Shatner, Ernie Hudson, Heather Burns, Diedrich Bader, and Treat Williams.
 The sequel was less successful both critically and commercially, earning only $101.3 million.

+The song "Miss United States" was written by the writer Marc Lawrence's son Clyde Lawrence when he was only 6 years old.